 The square has several statues and monuments that are dedicated to famous past leaders and other popular figures and this is where the imposing City Chambers is found.
 This magnificent Italian Renaissance place is the headquarters of Glasgow City Council but there are tour guides to take you around to see various rooms like the lobby, debating chamber and banqueting halls.

-For shopping, the St Enoch Centre is one of the largest malls in Europe, which sells lots of items from electronics to kid's toys and The Barras is the next best thing with heaps of street stalls and the experience is certainly unique.
-There are a couple of greens in the city centre that are perfect for sitting down on and watching city life go by and the main 'Green' usually has concerts, movies and festivals planned.
-However, if it is music that you are after then you find plenty of it here as the city is very famous for its music scene and the best venues tend to be 'The Barrowlands', 'King Tut's Wah Wah Hut' and 'Stereo' .
+For shopping, the St Enoch Center is one of the largest malls in Europe, which sells lots of items from electronics to kid's toys and The Bars is the next best thing with heaps of street stalls and the experience is certainly unique.
+There are a couple of greens in the city center that are perfect for sitting down and watching the city life go by and the main 'Green' usually has concerts, movies and festivals planned.
+However, if it is music that you are after then you will find plenty of it as the city is very famous for its music scene and the best venues tend to be 'The Barrowlands', 'King Tut's Wah Wah Hut' and 'Stereo' .

-There is an excellent and dynamic range of restaurants in the city, though the city is famous for its curries, so if it's something you enjoy then try it and if not there are many other cuisines including Chinese, European, Japanese and American.
-In Scotland, the distance between you and a pub or club is probably only a maximum couple of metres at best and therefore you are spoiled for choice.
+There is an excellent and dynamic range of restaurants in the city, though the city is famous for its curries, so if it's something you enjoy then try it and if there are not many cuisines including Chinese, European, Japanese and American.
+In Scotland, the distance between you and a pub or club is probably only a maximum couple of meters at best and therefore you are spoiled for choice.